 A key consideration for investors in terms of timing is whether the net benefit review is to take place before or after closing.
 In the case of direct acquisitions, investors are generally obliged to submit their applications for review and obtain the Responsible Minister's approval before they may complete the acquisition.
-In contrast, the review process for indirect acquisitions typically takes place following closing (although investors are entitled to file prior to closing should they choose to do so).
+In contrast, the review process for indirect acquisitions (generally required only for cultural businesses) typically takes place following closing (although investors are entitled to file prior to closing should they choose to do so).

-Undertakings
+5. Undertakings